AnujLandge/PRODIGY_WD_01/README.md

-PRODIGY_WD_01
+# PRODIGY_WD_01

-Responsive Landing Page
+## Responsive Landing Page

-A responsive landing page built using HTML, CSS, and JavaScript.
+A modern responsive landing page built using HTML, CSS, and JavaScript.

-Features
+## Features

-Responsive design
-Interactive navigation menu
+- Fixed navigation menu
+- Navigation changes style on scroll
-Hover effects
+- Hover effects on menu items
-Mobile-friendly layout
+- Responsive design for desktop, tablet, and mobile
+- Smooth scrolling
-Modern UI
+- Interactive UI elements

-Technologies Used
+## Technologies Used

-HTML5
+- HTML5
-CSS3
+- CSS3
-JavaScript
+- JavaScript

+## How to Run

+1. Download the project files.
+2. Open Website.html in a browser.

-Author
+## Author

 Anuj Landge